PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

   g.
 For the parameter “VpnConfigBucketName”, enter a unique name that will be used to create an S3 bucket which will be used to store the VPN configuration files.

   h.
-Next, for the “sshKey” parameter, select the SSH Key from the dropdown, to be used to launch the PA servers.
+Next, for the “sshKey” parameter, select the SSH Key from the drop-down, to be used to launch the PA servers.

   i.
-For the parameters “az1” and “az2”, select the two availability zones from the dropdowns, to be used to create the Transit VPC subnets and in turn launch the PA servers into.
+For the parameters “az1” and “az2”, select the two availability zones from the dropdowns, to be used to create the Transit VPC subnets and in turn, launch the PA servers into.

 7. Below screenshot indicates the parameters with default values.
 ![alt text](images/transit_default_parameters.png "Transit default parameters")